What is a Depressive Episode and Helpful Tips to Recover

 - Support groups.
 Look for a local support group for people with depression.
 It can be beneficial to talk to others experiencing the same thing.

-Treatment for an episode depends on what’s occurring.
+Treatment for a major depressive disorder moderate single episode ICD 10 depends on what’s occurring.
 You may need to begin taking antidepressant medications.
 These medications can help balance hormones and chemicals in the brain to ensure fewer episodes.
 Getting the proper treatment can take some time.

 Most people also benefit from psychotherapy.
-This includes talking to a therapist about what’s happening and developing strategies for dealing with triggers in your life.
+This includes talking to a therapist about what’s happening and developing strategies for dealing with triggers.
 A key goal is to identify the negative beliefs and work through your feelings.
-You’ll also learn how to set realistic goals, develop a higher level of tolerance for distress and work to improve relationships.
+You’ll also learn how to set realistic goals, develop a higher tolerance for distress, and work to improve relationships.
 Some people also benefit from holistic therapy as a complement to psychotherapy.
 This may include nutrition counseling and yoga, for example.